-The one jacket that came with me anytime I visited a ski resort this winter was the Patagonia Powder Bowl Jacket.
+The Patagonia Powder Bowl Jacket was the one jacket that comes with me anytime I went skiing or snowboarding at a ski resort this winter.
 Weighting 941 g (33.2 oz) this jacket isn’t the lightest but that’s ok, especially if you’re sitting on a chairlift looking for protection from the wind.

 Patagonia Powder Bowl Jacket Review

-Patagonia’s Men’s Powder Bowl Jacket was selected as one of the top 10 snowboard jackets of the year.
+This years Patagonia Powder Bowl Jacket was selected as one of the top 10 snowboard jackets of the season.
 Why is that?
 Well, Patagonia’s commitment to using recycled materials is part of the reason.
-For 2019 the Patagonia Powder Bowl Jacket is made with 100% recycled polyester Gore-Tex membrane.
+The Patagonia Powder Bowl Jacket is made with 100% recycled polyester Gore-Tex membrane.

 Out of all the 2-layer shell benefits, the 150-denier material on the shell stands out.
 If you’re not familiar with denier, it has to do with the density of fibers in a material.
 The Patagonia Powder Bowl Jacket has the same denier as high-end tents and boat covers.
 This is the sort of jacket you will own for many ski seasons to come, perhaps nice with the crowd that likes to ski in the trees and tends to snag there jackets on branches.

 This 2-Layer Gore-Tex construction is best suited for colder drier climates as the Gore-Tex is bonded to the outer fabric.
 It surely works on powder days as the name implies but has a tendency to get damp if the snow is wet.